DarrMirr/fp_peeklog/README.md

-# fp_peeklog
+# Logging at Functional Programming

-Logging at functional programming
+It is part of my article on Medium.com